 3) How do the practices work?
-You will need to register for the practice session starting March 15th and before April 30th.
+You will need to register for the practice session starting June 1st by May 30th.
 The first registration will include an Apex Beach tank top that may be worn for practices or tournaments.
-The first practice session will begin sometime the end of April and go until the end of May.
-June practice session will be during the mornings.
-Practices will be held on Mondays, Tuesdays, and Thursdays in 90 minute sessions with the first practice time starting at 4:00 pm (4:00-5:30, 5:30-7:00, 7:00 to dark).
-With this one time monthly registration fee, participants may attend every Monday, Tuesday, and Thursday and multiple practice sessions per day.
-You will be required to fill out a google doc form two days before the practice just so our coaches know who is coming and how to plan their practices.
+You will be required to fill out a google doc form two weeks before the practices just so our coaches know who is coming and how to plan their practices.

 4) How do tournaments work?
 Apex Beach Volleyball will host several tournaments at Ozark Beach Club.
 There will be other local tournaments as well as tournaments in Kansas City.
 Teams could travel and compete in national tournaments as well.
 You can enter as many tournaments as your schedule will allow.
 Each tournament entry fee is between $80-$200 per team (split between the 2 partners).

-Once again our Beach Program will be led by Coach Hanson and Coach Davis.
-We have also hired three other current Missouri State Beach players to teach and work with our beach athletes.
+Once again our Beach Program will be led by Coach Hanson.
+We have also hired two other current Missouri State Beach players to teach and work with our beach athletes.
 Please check out their bios below.
 Email us at if you have any questions.